Metrics Explorer

 Cycle time

-The first commit on a PR to when the PR is merged.
+The date a PR is authored to when the PR is merged.
 This represents the time it takes for a single PR to go through the entire coding process.
+Falls back to first commit date if authored date is not available.

-Note: This metric is not supported for Azure DevOps.
+Note: This metric is not supported for Azure DevOps or Bitbucket.

 When you drill in to metric points below the graph, view data per PR: